alimz758/Talent-Finder/README.md

 see more in details below.

-For more details please check the `Talent-finder-backedn` directory
+For more details please check the `Talent-finder-backend` directory